davdar/maam/writeup/pldi15.markdown

 `\end{figure}`{.raw}

 We use the state monad laws to reason about state effects.
-We refer the reader to \citet{dvanhorn:Liang1995Monad} for definitions.
+We refer the reader to \citet{dvanhorn:Liang1995Monad} for these definitions.
 -- `````indent```````````````````````````````````````
 -- put-put : put(s₁) ; put(s₂) = put(s₂)
 -- put-get : put(s) ; get = return(s)